globalpayments-samples/portico-online-check-payments/php/README.md

-# PHP Card Payment Example
+# PHP ACH/eCheck Payment Example

-This example demonstrates card payment processing using PHP and the Global Payments SDK.
+This example demonstrates ACH/eCheck payment processing using PHP and the Global Payments SDK with direct bank account information.

 ## Requirements